Mubashirulislam/Introduction-to-Python-for-Data-Science/Chapter 1 - Python Basics/Quiz 1 - Python Basics.md

 Python scripts have the extension `.py`. `my_analysis.py` is an example of a script name.

-You need to print the result of adding 3 and 4 inside a script.
-Which line of code should you write in the script?
+**Q.3 You need to print the result of adding 3 and 4 inside a script.
+Which line of code should you write in the script?**

 - `print 3 + 4`
 - `print(3 + 4)` **correct**